 As mentioned earlier, sometimes things simply don’t work out, and you aren’t able to lodge anything tangible to the Australian Taxation Office.
 Maybe it’s been a tough quarter, or heaven forbid a tough year.
 The silver lining is that you are still able to submit your BAS, despite not having any activity on it, or nil.
 By submitting a nil BAS, you are showing the Australian Tax Office that you are aware of your obligations and are doing your best to meet them.

-Darcy Bookkeeping has trained professionals that can ensure your BAS needs are fulfilled at tax time, in order to keep as much of your business’ hard earned money out of the Australian Tax Office’s grasp as it can.
-Feel free to give contact us with any questions you may have regarding their BAS and tax services so we can help prevent you falling behind on taxes.
+Darcy Bookkeeping has trained professionals that can ensure your BAS needs are fulfilled at tax time, in order to keep as much of your business’ hard-earned money out of the Australian Tax Office’s grasp as it can.
+Feel free to give contact us with any questions you may have regarding their BAS and tax services so we can help prevent you from falling behind on taxes.